JThorneX/gatsby-blog/README.md

 - Search bar
 - Share button
 - Related posts routed
+- Pagination, possibly

 ### Usage

 You know the drill.
 VSCode, git clone, have fun.

-Otherwise, you can see the Gatsby site [here](https://gatsbyblogmain59051.gatsbyjs.io/)
+Otherwise, you can see the Gatsby site [here](https://gatsbyblogmain59051.gatsbyjs.io/).

 ### Credit